44 Ways to Kick-Start Your New Year

 44. Lower your blood pressure.

 Cut your sodium intake.
-The American Heart Association recommends consuming less than 2,300 milligrams daily, which is about a teaspoon of salt.
-Some people—middle-aged and older adults, people with high blood pressure and African-Americans— need less than 1,500 milligrams per day, the AHA says.
+The American Heart Association recommends consuming “no more than 2,300 milligrams (mg) a day and moving toward an ideal limit of no more than 1,500 mg per day for most adults.”
 Start by reading product labels for sodium content.
-Be wary of processed foods and soups, sugar-free items; even raw poultry can contain added salt.
+Be wary of processed foods, soups and sugar-free items; even raw poultry can contain added salt.
 Baking soda also contains about 1,000 milligrams of sodium per teaspoon.
 Ask restaurant servers for low-sodium options—you’d be surprised how eager they are to help.
-Look for low-sodium options at the grocery, such as bread and deli items and, of course, fresh produce.
+Look for low-sodium options at the grocery such as bread, deli items and, of course, fresh produce.

 This article was published in January 2017 and has been updated.
 Photo by Jacob Lund/Shutterstock